uab-cgds-worthey/rosalution/README.md

 [Testing & Static Analysis](#testing-and-static-analysis) • [Contributing](#contributing) •
 [Maintainers](#maintainers) • [Credits and Acknowledgements](#credits-and-acknowledgements) • [License](#license)

-Rosalution assists researchers in studying genetic variation 🧬 in patients 🧑🏾‍🤝‍🧑🏼 by helping select candidate animal models 🐀🐁🐠:worm: to replicate the variation to further research to derive, diagnose, and provide therapies for ultra-rare diseases.
+Rosalution assists researchers and physicians collaborating on studying genetic variation 🧬 in patients 🧑🏾‍🤝‍🧑🏼 to generate definitive diagnoses and aid in the understanding of pathogenic mechanisms.
+It also guides the development of accurate predictive models and refine existing or suggest new therapeutic approaches.
+The application facilitates researchers streamlining the selection of candidate animal models 🐀🐁🐠:worm: to replicate the patient variation to further research to derive, diagnose, and provide therapies for ultra-rare diseases.

-Rosalution is the open-source web application maintained and developed by the [University of Alabama at Birmingham (UAB) Center for Computational Genomics and Data Science (CGDS)](https://sites.uab.edu/cgds/) to support not only the current [UAB Center for Precision Animal Modeling (C-PAM)](https://sites.uab.edu/cpam/) process, but also data collection, QA/QC, standardization, integration, dissemination, and collaboration.
-It also forces and collects decision points made during the process.
-The data collected can be mined for process improvement as well as generation of biological insights.
-This effort to consolidate both the process and the data is critical; this process shift is needed to reduce the costs and increase the throughput of precision modeling projects in general.
+Rosalution is the open-source web application maintained and developed by the [University of Alabama at Birmingham (UAB) Center for Computational Genomics and Data Science (CGDS)](https://sites.uab.edu/cgds/) to support not only the current [UAB Center for Precision Animal Modeling (C-PAM)](https://sites.uab.edu/cpam/) process, but also data collection, quality control, standardization, and integration.
+It enriches the analysis, guiding and collecting the decisions made during case and variant consideration.
+This effort to consolidate both the process and the data is critical; this shift is needed to reduce the costs and increase the throughput of precision modeling projects in general.

-Rosalution supports three significant aspects of this collaborative animal modeling process.
+Rosalution facilitates three aspects of the collaborative case review process.

-- ⌨️ configurable case annotation of genes/loci and variants with patient data intake and public 'omics datasets
+- ⌨️ augmenting and standardizing case and variant/gene intake and annotation with configurable automated annotation from publicly available data sources
-- ✨ dissemination of data to a large team of interdisciplinary researchers and physicians
+- ✨ supporting expert curation by clinical and research experts via a web-based interface
-- 🌐 collaborative team review and analysis of the case
+- 🌐 supporting synchronous and asynchronous collaborative review by interdisciplinary teams via a web-based interface

 ![First UI screenshot of the Rosalution web application](./docs/figures/rosalution_analysis_ui.png?raw=true "Rosalution Screenshot")